SRGSSR/pillarbox-android/docs/README.md

 > You can check the [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package) for more information.

-### Add SRG SSR Maven repository
+### Add the SRG SSR Maven repository

-Pillarbox is also deployed to [SRG SSR Maven repository](https://nxrm.rts.ch/repository/maven-srgssr/).
-So you need to add the following repository in your Gradle configuration:
+Pillarbox is also deployed to the [SRG SSR Maven repository](https://nxrm.rts.ch/repository/maven-srgssr/).
+If you don't want to use the GitHub Packages repository, add the following to your Gradle configuration:

+> [!NOTE]
+> You only need to add either the GitHub Packages repository or the SRG SSR repository, not both.

 ```kotlin
 // If you declare your repositories in the `settings.gradle(.kts)` file